luiszeni/dog_breed/README.md

     ```
     2.4 Create a container using the image.
 I prefer to mount an external volume with the code in a folder in the host machine.
 It makes it easier to edit the code using a GUI-text-editor or ide.
 This command will drop you in the container shell.
     ```Shell
-    docker run --gpus all -v  $(pwd):/root/dog_breed --shm-size 12G -ti \
+    docker run --gpus all -p 5000:5000 -v  $(pwd):/root/dog_breed --shm-size 12G -ti \
     --name dog_breed dog_breed
     ```

-    2.5 If, in any moment of the future, you exit the container, you can enter the container again using this command.
+    2.5 If, at any moment in the future, you exit the container, you can enter the container again using this command.
     ```Shell
     docker start -ai dog_breed
     ```